North Carolina Survey Guide

 Standard residential boundary surveys in Forsyth County run $400 to $850 for typical lots.
 Newer suburban subdivisions in Clemmons, Lewisville, and the growing western areas of the county fall toward the lower end.
 Winston-Salem's older established neighborhoods, where development dates to the early 20th century and lots were platted from irregular parcels rather than uniform grid subdivisions, push toward $650 to $850 or above for lots with complex deed histories or poorly documented original monuments.

 Winston-Salem's urban core contains some of North Carolina's oldest deed records in the county.
 Neighborhoods like West End, Ardmore, Buena Vista, and Reynolds Park carry deeds that predate standard recording practices, and boundary work in those areas requires experienced deed research before fieldwork can begin.
-Surveyors who work Winston-Salem regularly know how to navigate the Forsyth County Register of Deeds and the county's historical plat records.
+Surveyors who work Winston-Salem regularly know how to work through the Forsyth County Register of Deeds and the county's historical plat records.

 Winston-Salem's economy, anchored by Wake Forest Baptist Medical Center, Winston-Salem State University, Salem College, and the regional commercial base along US-421 and Business 40, generates active demand for commercial surveying.
 ALTA/NSPS Land Title Surveys are standard for any commercial closing involving institutional lenders.